redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/connector-reference/_index.md

           this device will be multiplexed between the host and the DUT.
 The HOST can flash it, and the DUT can boot or install from this device.
-          Flashing speed will hugely depend on the storage device used, and while the jumpstarter-board has been designed for 10Gbps USB3.2 Gen2, the speed will depend on the storage device used as well as the cables connected to J8 and J7.
+          Flashing speed will hugely depend on the storage device used, and while the dutlink-board has been designed for 10Gbps USB3.2 Gen2, the speed will depend on the storage device used as well as the cables connected to J8 and J7.
           <b>To stay on the safe side 5Gbps devices are recommended.</b> One possible device
           you can use for this purpose is: <a href="https://www.amazon.com/SanDisk-128GB-Extreme-Solid-State/dp/B08GYM5F8G">link</a>